sindresorhus/downgrade-root/readme.md

 > Try to downgrade the permissions of a process with root privileges

-Usually a process started with `sudo`.
+Usually applies to a process started with `sudo`.
+The Windows platform is currently unsupported because it lacks `setuid` support.

 ## Install